Robert Zeidman

 Robert Zeidman (born January 18, 1960) is an American electrical engineer and inventor.
+He rose to national attention in the USA after a private arbitration panel in April, 2023 ruled that Zeidman had proved material provided by Mike Lindell was not data from the 2020 presidential election.
+As such it could not be evidence of Chinese electoral interference.

-Zeidman has made contributions in Application Specific Integrated Circuit (ASIC) design, Field Programmable Gate Array (FPGA) design, embedded systems development, software synthesis, software analysis and software forensics.
+In his professional career, Zeidman has made contributions in Application Specific Integrated Circuit (ASIC) design, Field Programmable Gate Array (FPGA) design, embedded systems development, software synthesis, software analysis and software forensics.
 Best known for his pioneering contributions to the field of software forensics, Zeidman's research and development of software-forensics tools was instrumental in making detection of software source-code correlation practical and accurate, and in turning previously subjective information into empirical evidence.
-His book The Software IP Detective's Handbook, is considered the standard textbook for software forensics.

 Zeidman is a senior member of the IEEE and was the recipient of the 1994 Wyle/EE Times American by Design Award, the 2003 Jolt Reader's Choice Award, the 2010 and the 2015 Outstanding Engineer Award from the IEEE Santa Clara Valley Section and from the Region 6 Central Area.

 Early life and education

 Zeidman was born and raised in Philadelphia, Pennsylvania.
 He earned bachelor's degrees in electrical engineering and physics from Cornell University in 1981 and a master's degree in electrical engineering from Stanford University in 1982.
+Zeidman is married to Carrie.
+They left California for Summerlin, Nevada in 2019.
+The Zeidmans are Jewish.